wp-plugins/calculated-fields-form/README.txt

             else return 1000;
         })()

+= Q: Why the users are not receiving the notification emails if was selected the option for send a copy to the user, and selected the email field, from the form's settings? =

+A: If the users are not receiving the notification emails with submission data, the probable reasons are:

+1. The email should be sent through SMTP.
+In this case you should install in your WordPress one of the available plugins for SMTP integration, in the WordPress directory.

+2. The web server allows send emails directly, but the email address entered in the "from" attribute, does not belongs to the same domain of the website.
+In this case, the email services classify the notification email as a possible identity fishing; and the email is deleted by security.
+You should enter in this attribute an email address belonging to the website's domain.

 == Other Notes ==

 This section contains mainly notes about the form builder features that are too long to explain in the main description page.